-For class objects, the == and != operators compare the contents of the objects.
-Therefore, comparing against null is invalid, as null has no contents.
+For class objects, the == and != operators are intended to compare the contents of the objects, however an appropriate opEquals override must be defined for this to work.
+The default opEquals provided by the root Object class is equivalent to the is operator.
+Comparing against null is invalid, as null has no contents.
 Use the is and !is operators instead.

 '''

 class C;

 C c;

-'''

-'''

 if (c == null) // error

 ...

 if (c is null) // ok

-...

 '''